cvxlab/cvxlab/docs/source/user_guide.rst

 1. :ref:`conceptual-model-definition`: the whole CVXlab modeling process must be grounded on a solid conceptualization and mathematical definition of the problem to be solved.
+This step consists in defining the fundamental model structure pen-on-paper.
+The following items must be defined:

+   - :ref:`defining-sets`: the dimensions of the model, defining its scope.
+   - :ref:`definig-data-tables-variables`: *data tables* are defined as collection of model data identified by one or more sets. *Variables* are symbolic items pointing to all or a subsets of data entries in data tables.
+   - :ref:`definig-expressions-and-problems`: *problems* are collection of
+     *expressions*, the latter defined as symbolic items constructed relying on defined *variables* and *symbolic operators*.
+More than one problem can be stated, each defined as a system of linear equalities or as a convex optimization problems.

-This step consists in defining the fundamental model structure pen-on-paper (i.e. definition of objective function, constraints, exogenous/endogenous variables).
-Once the problem is well defined, the CVXlab modeling process can be started.
+   Once the problem is well defined, the CVXlab modeling process can start.

 2. :ref:`generation-of-model-directory`: a model directory is generated based on a predefined template, and it contains all the necessary files to transpose the conceptual model into a CVXlab model instance.
-Setup files can be generated as *.yml* or *.xlsx* formats, depending on user's preference.
-Optionally, a *Jupyter notebook* can be created to guide the user through the modeling process.
+Setup files can be generated as *YAML* or *Excel* formats, depending on user's preference.
+   Eventually, *Python template modules* can be included in the model directory to extend CVXlab functionalities with user-defined symbolic operators (``user_defined_operators.py``) and user-defined constants data types (``user_defined_constants.py``).

    API: :py:func:`cvxlab.create_model_dir`

-3. :ref:`fill-model-setup-files`: the user translates the conceptual model into the setup file/s available in the model directory.
-This implies defining the following fundamental elements:
+3. :ref:`fill-model-setup-files`: the user translates the conceptual model into the setup files available in the model directory.
+The setup information can be provided in either *YAML* format (as three separate files) or *Excel* format (one file with three tabs):

-   - **Sets**
-      *Sets* represent the dimensions of the model, defining its scope.
-Each set is defined by a list of elements (*coordinates*, in the following), used to identify model variables.
-Each set (and the related coordinates) correponds to a table in the model *SQLite database* that will be generated.
-      Sets are defined in a dedicated *yaml* file (or in a tab of the *xlsx* settings file).
-Coordinates will be defined in separate Excel spreadsheet once the model instance is generated (see :ref:`Fill sets data (model coordinates) <fill-sets-data>`).

-   - **Data tables** and related **variables**
-      *Data tables* are collections of model data identified by a list of sets.
-      They can be defined either as *exogenous* (independent variables, collecting input data), *endogenous* (dependent variables), or *constants* (fixed values).
-      Each data table corresponds to a table in the model *SQLite database*.
-      Since SQLite database are classified as *relational databases*, data tables are automatically linked to the related sets tables by univocal relations.

-      *Variables* are symbolic items pointing to data in data tables: multiple variables can stem from a same data table, assuming different shapes and referring to different subsets of data tables values, depending on how variables are defined and related coordinates are filtered.
+   - **Structure of sets**: defined in ``structure_sets.yml`` or ``structure_sets`` tab.
-      Both data tables and variables are defined in the same yaml file (or Excel tab).
+   - **Structure of data tables and variables**: defined in ``structure_variables.yml`` or ``structure_variables`` tab

-   - **Problems** and related **Expressions** *Problems* are collections of *expressions*, the latter defined as symbolic equations, inequalities or objective functions.
-Expressions are defined relying on model *variables*, mathematical *operators* and *user-defined functions*.
-Multiple problems can be defined in a same model, and could be solved in parallel as independent or integrated problems.
-      Problems and the related expressions are defined in a dedicated yaml file (or Excel tab).
+   - **Mathematical problem**: defined in ``problem.yml`` or ``problem`` tab.

+   User-defined symbolic operators and constants data types can be finally implemented in dedicated Python modules templates eventually included in the model directory.

 4. :ref:`generate-model-class-instance`: the instance of the Model class is generated through the *Model class constructor*, which translates the information provided by setup file/s into a Python object.
 The model instance includes all the necessary information and the APIs to generate and to solve numerical problems, and to handle exogenous/endogeous model data.

-   In case the model is generated from scratch, the model instance generation automatically triggers the generation of the Excel file to be filled with the sets coordinates (see :ref:`step 5 <fill-sets-data>`).
+   The model instance generation automatically triggers the generation of the Excel file ``sets.xlsx`` to be filled with the *sets coordinates* (see :ref:`step 5 <fill-sets-data>`).
+   During the Model class instantiation, a comprehensive validation of model structure is performed to ensure that all model components are correctly and consistently defined.

    Constructor: :py:class:`cvxlab.Model`

-5. :ref:`fill-sets-data`: the user fills the sets Excel file with the related *coordiates* (i.e. the list of elements defining each set), the related filters and aggregations (if any).
+5. :ref:`fill-sets-data`: the user fills the sets Excel file with the elements belonging to each set, defined as *coordinates*.
+The Excel file includes one tab per each set, where user can eventually specify other set attributes, such as set *filters* and *aggregation* categories.
    Once this step is completed, all the necessary information defining the model structure is available, and the data structures can be generated.

 6. :ref:`data-structures-init`: this step includes fetching sets coordinates to the model instance, performing a coherence check to ensure a correct definition of variables, and generating the necessary data structures, including:

-   - *Blank SQLite database*
-      a relational database with set tables and data tables, linked by univocal relations.
+   - **Blank SQLite database**: a relational database with *set tables* and *data tables*, linked by univocal relations.
-   - *Blank Excel input data file/s*
-      one or more Excel file/s (depending on user's preference) with normalized exogenous data tables, to be filled by the user in the next step.
+   - **Blank Excel input data file/s**: one or more Excel file/s (depending on user's preference) with *exogenous data tables* printed out as normalized data tables, to be filled by the user (see :ref:`step 7 <fill-exogenous-data>`).

    APIs:
       - :py:func:`cvxlab.Model.load_model_coordinates`